sabyrzhan/learning-progress/sql.md

 # SQL
+## General architecture
+Table data are stored in so called pages.
+Pages store multiple records, so whenever we query the data from storage - the first thing that is fetched is the page.
+And only after the data that confirms to the query is looked up within that page.
+Single page can store multiple records and depends on the settings of the underlying storage settings.

 ## ACID - SQL transaction property
 * Atomicity - the transaction is atomic.
 The result of the operation shows the data either successfully written or failed.
 * Consistency - any read operation after successfull write or delete returns latest value of the record